mayflower-state/legislation/docs/state/standing-rules.md

 1. The quorum requirement for normal business shall be 1⁄2 of the membership.
 2. The membership shall convene in regular session at least once every two weeks, as prescribed by the Lieutenant Governor.
 3. Special sessions shall be convened by the Governor or by 1⁄2 of the senate membership.
 During special sessions convened by the Governor, the legislature shall be confined to discuss:
-a) subjects designated in the calling of an emergency session;
+    1. subjects designated in the calling of an emergency session;
-b) subjects presented by him; and
+    2. subjects presented by him; and
-c) the reconsideration of bills vetoed by the Governor.
+    3. the reconsideration of bills vetoed by the Governor.
 4. Emergency Sessions that are convened by 1⁄2 of the membership shall not be limited in discussion.
 5. The membership, when wishing to perform an override of a veto or an impeachment, shall require a presence of 2⁄3 of the membership at the session.
 6. If the membership, when convened, does not meet Quorum then the only motion that shall be available is to compel the attendance of absent members.